tslamic/Dumpey/README.rst

 on all attached devices, or just the ones you specify.
 Most commands can be executed with a specific **package name** or a **regex**.

+**Dumpey expects Android platform tools to be part of the system path.**

 If a command is executed with a regex and multiple packages are found, Dumpey will warn you, but won't do anything unless you explicitly specify the ``-f`` or ``--force`` flag.
 To cherry pick devices, specify